5pirit5eal/vertex-ai-custom-training-boilerplate/README.md

 - `metadata.py` - Defines the metadata for classification tasks such as predefined model, dataset name and target labels.
 - `utils.py` - Includes utility functions such as those used for reading data, saving models to Cloud Storage buckets.

-The files setup.cfg and setup.py include the instructions for installing the package into the operating environment of the Docker image.
+The files setup.cfg and setup.py include the instructions for installing the `trainer` package into the operating environment of the Docker image.

-The file trainer/task.py is the Python script for executing the custom training job.
+The file `trainer/task.py` is the Python script for executing the custom training job.

+The file `run.sh` is the main execution script using gcloud to create the training job.

 Note: When referred to the file in the worker pool specification, the file suffix(.py) is dropped and the directory slash is replaced with a dot(trainer.task).